entomologist1/pjskareaconvo/README.md

 # pjskareaconvo
-Dialogue HTML based on PJSK area conversations
+Dialogue HTML based on PJSK area conversations for toyhou.se

 how do i get rid of the license idgaf about licensing.THis is for toyhou.se.
 Blah